A sound installation

 invisible.other, New American Art Union, Portland, Oregon.
 April 2007

-Piezoelectricity was discovered at the same time that Thomas Edison made his major breakthrough in his work on the incandescent light bulb.
+Piezoelectricity was discovered by Jacques and Pierre Curie at the same time that Thomas Edison made his major breakthrough in his work on the incandescent light bulb.
 The present installation consists of several incandescent light bulbs and corresponding piezoelectric "sound bulbs".
 The sound levels of the electroacoustic sound bulbs modulate the luminosity of corresponding light bulbs.

 The cultural and economic impact of the light bulb has been incomparably greater than that of the piezoelectric element.
 Yet in both, a small amount of material is activated by electricity, producing two phenomena, the one resulting in sound, the other in light.
 These sound bulbs allow us to consider the piezoelectric element in the context of the light bulb.
 By drawing attention to the filament and piezoelectric element, the installation highlights both the technological similarities between them as well as the disparity in their cultural significance.